Proficiency Based Learning in RSU 64

 Redesigning curriculum in this model takes time.
 Faculty in Grades K-12 collaborate in grade levels or departments to design instruction and assessments that will help students achieve proficiency in the district’s adopted standards.

 With such a focus on specific knowledge and skills, we now have an opportunity to improve how student achievement is reported to parents and students.
 Rather than guess what a number/letter means on a progress report or report card, parents and students will be able to dig deeper and find exactly what skills need more practice.
 Additionally, work habits, such as participation, preparedness, and attendance, can receive their own grade separate from academic achievement.
-Our new Student Information System (SIS), Tyler Technologies, will be one tool that is used to communicate proficiency and track a student’s progress over time.
+Our Student Information System (SIS), Tyler Technologies, will be one tool that is used to communicate proficiency and track a student’s progress over time.

-Additionally, the State of Maine has place a significant number of resources online.
 Below are a few links you may want to explore.

 - How does proficiency-based learning work?